RafaelaMirabile/BuzzQuizz/README.md

-This layout was inspired by <a href="https://www.figma.com/file/p37uJdpZWRLED7YEwDFfUd/MyWallet?node-id=0%3A1">this</a> Figma prototype.
+This layout was inspired by <a href="https://www.figma.com/file/nCuPD1re0r4EAwNl7OCNvz/BuzzQuizz-Turma-02?node-id=0%3A1">this</a> Figma prototype.

 ---

 ## How it works

-Develop the front end using an preexistent active API.
+Develop the front-end using a preexistent active API.

 ---